rwxrob/notes/FTP's purpose is to simulate LT2.md

 Norwegian endurance training, especially in **cycling, running, and cross-country skiing**, is **heavily focused on lactate measurement** to optimize training intensity.
 This method is backed by research and used by elite athletes like **Jakob Ingebrigtsen (running) and Kristian Blummenfelt (triathlon)**.

 Peter Attia and Inigo San Millán have talked about this a lot in their explanation of why zone 2 training is important.
 They both admit that FTP is inferior to proper lactate threshold training but it is all we have.
-Eventually, there will ba a way to measure lactate directly in the
+Eventually, there will ba a way to measure lactate directly in the blood, but until that happens power zone training is the closest we have.